• Skip to primary navigation

 There are other ingredients you can include.
 One chef I spoke with was finishing up her recipe to sell in her store.
 She includes dried lemon peel.
 I think that would be a great addition!

-A good creole blend really breaks down into three major components: The Peppers, The Herbs, and the Spices.
+A good creole blend really breaks down into three major components: Peppers, Herbs, and Spices.

 The choice is yours.
 I find it better to add it alone at the time of need.

-Simply add your collection of chili powders, herbs and spices to a bowl.
+Simply add your collection of herbs and spices to a bowl.

 Mix them all together, like so.
 Store in an airtight container.